UniversalDependencies/docs/_ga-dep/xcomp-pred.md

 shortdef : 'predicate'
 ---

+In LFG, the `xcomp' label is used to represent predicates.
+We extend it here as a UD Irish subtype `xcomp:pred'.
-In Irish, the substantive verb _bí_ `to be' can have predicate arguments in the form of adverbs, adjectives and prepositional phrases.
+In Irish, the substantive verb _bí_ "to be" can have predicate arguments in the form of adverbs, adjectives and prepositional phrases.
 Note that this differs from ([copula]()) constructions.

 #### Adjective Predicate